Compliance

 Manual.
 Click "Run Evaluation" on the workspace compliance page.

 Agent.
 The workspace agent can run run_compliance_check() during a session.
-If auto-compliance is enabled in enterprise settings, the agent runs this automatically after each session.
+If "Auto-run after agent edits" is enabled in enterprise settings, the agent runs this automatically whenever it modifies infrastructure code in chat.

 CI.
-When CI compliance checks are enabled, evaluations run automatically on every pull request.
+When CI compliance checks are enabled, evaluations run automatically on every pull request and on every commit landing on the default branch.
 Results are posted as GitHub Check Runs with inline annotations.

 Overrides